suki-chan/git/README.md

-# My_first_git
+# Pizzle Game

-This is a picture pizzle game only in firefox,because of using cavnvas
+This game only can play in firefox,because of using cavnvas